Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 Assuming an 8% return, without a disability, you would have accumulated about $1,100,000 at age 65.

 But, because you are disabled, you exhaust the $75,000.
 It’s gone.
 You are still disabled.
 Additionally, your spouse works more, and your relatives help with the kids.
 You take out a home equity loan to pay for things, too.
-Thankfully, the mortgage is paid.
-While you are grateful, however, it is a financial strain and stressful.
+Thankfully, your family pays the mortgage.
+While you are grateful, it is a financial strain and stressful.
 It makes you worried.

-After 2 years, you are back at work.
+After two years, you are back at work.
 You’ve used $120,000 ($5,000 per month) between your home equity loan and 401k.
-However, you are 2 years older.
-Moreover, you don’t have retirement savings anymore, so you start over.
+However, you are two years older.
+Moreover, you no longer have retirement savings, so you start over.

 You contribute $500 each month.
 At age 65, you have about $433,000!

-Your wealth dropped because the $75,000 saved could not compound for another 25 years.
-Because it was gone.
+Your wealth dropped because the $75,000 you saved could not compound for another 25 years—it was gone.

-Don’t forget that you have the home equity loan to pay back.
+Don’t forget that you have the home equity loan to pay back, too.

 What do you think about this?